 - 1/2 cup frozen or fresh peas, or baby peas

 Peel potatoes and cut into small chunks.
-Place in a large saucepan and cover with cool water.
+Place in a large saucepan, with smashed garlic clove, and cover with cool water.
 Bring water to a boil and once boiling reduce heat to a simmer and cook until potatoes are tender and can be easily crushed, approximately 15-20 minutes.
 Drain the potatoes in a colander, discard garlic clove, then return to the pot, and mash them.
 Once they are mashed about halfway, add in all remaining ingredients except the cream.
 Finish mashing the potatoes until they are smooth and all of the ingredients are incorporated.
 Drizzle in just a little heavy cream at the end and give them one final stir.
 Set aside.

 While the potatoes are cooking prepare the filling.
 Heat canola oil in a saute pan.
 Once the oil simmers, add the onions, carrots, garlic, rosemary, and thyme Saute until they begin to soften and take color.
 Add in mushrooms and saute until they release their moisture.
 Turn off heat.
 In a separate large skillet, at least 12 inches, brown ground beef or lamb with salt and pepper until cooked through.
 Add in the Worcestershire sauce.
 Sprinkle the meat with flour and toss to coat, continuing to cook for about another minute, Add the tomato paste, broth, and wine, and stir to combine.
 Bring to a boil, then reduce heat, cover and simmer for about 10 minutes until sauce is slightly thickened.
 Add in the peas, mix well, then add in the reserved carrots, onions, and herbs.